imliuyzh/AntCatalog-Data/README.md

 # AntCatalog-Data
-+ AntCatalog only processes graduate classes
-  + Classes from some departments like Law are omitted from processing due to higher efforts needed to parse the data
+AntCatalog only processes graduate classes from Summer 2013 to Fall 2022.
+Note that classes from certain departments like Law are omitted from processing due to higher efforts needed to parse the data.

 ## Getting Started
 ### Built With